SafinWasi/gluu-aws-integration/wiki.md

 3. An email address associated with an AWS account that you want to SSO with

-4. A way to craft SCIM requests for an endpoint protected by [UMA](https://docs.kantarainitiative.org/uma/wg/rec-oauth-uma-grant-2.0.html).
+4. A way to craft SCIM requests for an endpoint protected by [Oauth 2.0](https://datatracker.ietf.org/doc/html/rfc6749).
 If you are using Java, we recommend using [scim-client](https://github.com/GluuFederation/scim/tree/master/scim-client).